-Before the meeting, you may vote via the Internet by going to www.proxyvote.com and following the instructions on the screen.
+You may vote via the Internet by going to www.proxyvote.com and following the instructions on the screen.
 Have your Notice, proxy card (for record holders) or voting instruction form (for holders of shares in street name) available when you access the web page.